Monday, May 4, 2009

 TECHNOLOGY:

-From the Basic Facts button go to the following activities:
+From the MATH LINKS button go to the following activities:

-1. CyberChallenge: scroll down and choose “magnificent multiplication” and race the clock
+1. Math Mayhem: choose “multiplication” and race the clock

-3. Times Table Tester: click easier, harder, or megahard
+3. Fun Brain-Football Math Facts: click easier, harder, or megahard

 DICE: